Natural Remedies for a Stuffy Nose so you Can Breathe at Night

-Back in the day, I used to boil water, put a couple of drops of my dad’s oil of oregano (he was kind of a naturalist hippie) put a towel over my head and breathe in as much as I could until everything broke loose and opened up.
+Back in the day, I used to boil water, put a couple of drops of my dad’s oil of oregano (he was really into natural healing) put a towel over my head and breathe in as much as I could until everything broke loose and opened up.

 What are the Best Essential Oils for a Stuffy Nose?

-The best way to use essential oils for a stuffy nose is with a diffuser.
-Put the diffuser next to your bed, add 5-6 drops each or a combination of any of the above oils so you can breathe in the mist all night.
+The best way to use essential oils for a stuffy nose is with a bedside diffuser.
+Put the diffuser next to your bed, add 5-6 drops each or a combination of any of these oils so you can breathe in the mist all night: